rishiip/ruby-on-rails-interview-questions/README.md

 ##### What is Asset Pipeline?
 ##### How parsing has been done from ERB file to HTML?
 ##### What is difference between `String` and `Symbol`?
+* Necessary information about Strings and Symbols could be found [there](http://www.reactive.io/tips/2009/01/11/the-difference-between-ruby-symbols-and-strings/)

 ##### What is difference between `Render` and `Redirect`?
 ##### What is difference between `Gems` and `Plugins`?
 ##### What is difference between `Gemfile` and `Gemfile.lock`?